What is it?

-- Ideal for applications such as network address translation, unicast to multicast address translation, for setting firewall restrictions and for 2022-6 to 2022-7 protocol translation or the equivalent conversion with ST 2110-20 main and protect
+- Ideal for applications such as network address translation, unicast to multicast address translation, for setting firewall restrictions and for protocol translation between any of the input formats and any of the output formats

 - Supports ST 2022-7 redundant streaming or ST 2110 protect

 - Tolerant of any input packet distribution, and includes output traffic shaping